anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   For example, {{RFC8994, Section 6.11.7.2}} specifies
-  how the attribute request is used to signal to the pledge the acp-node-name field required for enrolment into an ACP domain.
+  how the attribute request is used to signal to the pledge the acp-node-name field required for enrollment into an ACP domain.

 * Attribute Response (4): This MUST contain the attributes to be included in the subsequent certification request.